 One yes was enough for Maebhe.
 She pointed at Kieran, face twisting into a mask of horror, and screamed, “Kieran, behind you!”

 Kieran moved faster than Maebhe thought him capable, whirling so frantically that he slipped and landed flat on his tail.
 Maebhe doubled over laughing, and Drys joined in, even Íde fighting not to smile.
 When he realized he’d been tricked, Kieran picked himself up and brushed the dirt off his pants.
-Maebhe could hear the curses passing his lips from here.
+Maebhe could hear him cursing from here.

 “I hate you all.
 You—,” he called, cutting off when something dragged him deeper into the forest, out of sight.